EliSacch/etruria/README.md

 - CSS
   - No errors were found when passing the final version through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

+### Fixed Bugs

+- When I first deplyed the content on github pages, the form was giving an error.
+  This was due to the POST method, which is not supported in GitHub pages, so I changed it into GET method, just for the scope of this project.
+- When I first deployed the project it was not properly responsive on mobile, showing the content larger than the screen size and creating therefore an horizontal scroll bar.
+I found out it was a min-size set for the map image in the footer, that was causing the overflow.

 ### Unfixed Bugs

 - In the booking form (visit page), the users are required to select the date for their experience.
 I could not restrict the dates dinamically using only HTML and CSS, so this results in users being able to select a date in the past.
 This bug can be easilly fixed with the support of JavaScript, but that would be outside of the scope of this project.

 ## Deployment

+### Live Website

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab